+To see this, we note that the path integral with a 2-cochain $b$ of $m$-anyons corresponds to a sum over all 1-cochains $a$ with $da=b$, where $da$ denotes the \emph{coboundary} of $a$ associating to each face the sum $a$ on the surrounding edges.
+Since coboundaries are always cocycles, $b$ must be a 2-cocycle, otherwise we sum over the empty set of configurations and the path integral evaluates to $0$.
+Dually, the path integral with a 1-chain $c$ of $e$-anyons corresponds to a sum over all 1-cocycles $a$, with a weight $(-1)^{ac}$ at every edge.
+If $c$ violates the cycle condition at a vertex $v$, then adding the cocycle consisting of all edges adjacent to $v$ to $a$ will change the weight by a factor of $-1$.
+Thus, the weights for all configurations cancel and the path integral again evaluates to $0$.
+There are additional tensor-network equations for the tensors of the bulk together with their charged versions, such as

 and the same equations with full and empty circles exchanged.
+Note that the equations in Eq.~\eqref{eq:anyon_invariance} are also part of the $ZX$ calculus, where the charged tensors in Eqs.~\eqref{eq:e_anyon_tensor} and \eqref{eq:m_anyon_tensor} are the $Z$ and $X$-type tensor labeled by a phase of $\pi$.
 These equations can be used to freely move the worldlines through the bulk, at least up to a $\pm1$ prefactor, for example,

 In other words, these equations impose the topological invariance of the anyon worldline, in addition to that of the bulk itself.
 More precisely, Eq.~\eqref{eq:anyon_invariance} allows us to change the $e$ 1-cycle by adding $1$ (mod 2) to the edges in the boundary of any face.
 That is, we can arbitrarily deform the pattern of anyon worldlines as long as the \emph{homology class} does not change.
 The same holds for the $m$ anyon worldlines on the dual lattice.